 Jennifer Miller had always secretly hoped she would receive a military homecoming surprise like she has seen on the Internet.
 But that is just unrealistic, she thought.

-Yet at Tuesday's York Revolution game, lured onto the field for an alleged ceremonial first pitch to honor her son, U.S. Marine Corp.
-Shane Miller, a seemingly unknown catcher brought the Dallastown native's wish to life as he took off his mask.
+Yet at a York Revolution game last week — on the field under the guise of throwing a ceremonial first pitch to honor her son, U.S. Marine Cpl.
+Shane Miller — the Dallastown native's wish was brought to life by a seemingly unknown catcher.

-"I thought it was a bad pitch, so I was going to shake the catcher's hand and say 'sorry,'" Miller said, as she recounted the moment before Shane took off his mask.
+"I thought it was a bad pitch, so I was going to shake the catcher's hand and say 'sorry,'" Jennifer said as she recounted the moment before Shane took off the catcher's mask to reveal himself.
 "Then I was flooded with emotion.
 I grabbed ahold (of him) and held on for dear life, because it was hard to believe it was actually him."

-Shane had been stationed in Okinawa, Japan, for the past two years, where he and his mother were only able to contact each other about every other month.
+Shane Miller had been stationed in Okinawa, Japan, for the past two years, and he and his mother were only able to contact each other about every other month.

 Now 23 years old, he graduated from Dallastown Area High School four years ago and immediately enlisted in the Marine Corps, something he had always wanted to do.

-Although Jennifer constantly missed her son while he was gone, she knew the Marines would take care of Shane and keep him safe.
-After all, her grandfather and nephew were also Marines.
+Although Jennifer Miller constantly missed her son while he was gone, she knew the Marines would take care of Shane and keep him safe.
+After all, her grandfather and nephew also were in the Marine Corps.

 His maternal grandparents also had no idea he had returned.
-After the game, Jennifer played a trick on her parents by telling them she wanted to show them pictures of the game.
+After the game, Jennifer played a trick on her parents by telling them she wanted to show them pictures from the game.

 — Logan Hullinger can be reached at firstname.lastname@example.org or via Twitter at @LoganHullYD.